svandersteene/expweb/README.md

 Fly through space and shoot the meteorites coming towards you to collect points.
 Each level gets harder and harder as there are more and faster meteorites.
 And hey, don't miss any..
-Because the more meteorites you miss, the less accurate your bullets get!
+Because the more meteorites you miss, the less accurate your gun gets!

 ## Brief